Muriel Spark: Archive and biography

 In the 1940s Spark began to keep a record of her professional and personal activities that developed into a comprehensive personal archive containing diaries, accounts and cheque books and tens of thousands of letters.
-Spark used her archive to write her autobiography, "Curriculum Vitae", and after its publication in 1992 much of the material was deposited at National Library of Scotland.
+Spark used her archive to write her autobiography, Curriculum Vitae, and after its publication in 1992 much of the material was deposited at National Library of Scotland.

-Spark refused permission for publication of a biography of her by Martin Stannard.
+Spark refused permission for the publication of a biography of her by Martin Stannard.
 Penelope Jardine holds publication approval rights, and the book was posthumously published in July 2009.
 On 27 July 2009 Stannard was interviewed on Front Row, the BBC Radio 4 arts programme.
 According to A. S. Byatt, "she [Jardine] was very upset by the book and had to spend a lot of time going through it, line by line, to try to make it a little bit fairer".

 Honours and acclaim

 Spark received the James Tait Black Memorial Prize in 1965 for The Mandelbaum Gate, the Ingersoll Foundation T. S. Eliot Award for Creative Writing in 1992 and the David Cohen Prize in 1997.
 She became an Officer of the Order of the British Empire in 1967 and Dame Commander of the Order of the British Empire in 1993 for services to literature.
-She was twice shortlisted for the Booker Prize, in 1969 for The Public Image and in 1981 for Loitering with Intent.
+She was twice short-listed for the Booker Prize, in 1969 for The Public Image and in 1981 for Loitering with Intent.
 In 1998, she was awarded the Golden PEN Award by English PEN for a "Lifetime's Distinguished Service to Literature".

 Spark received eight honorary doctorates including Doctor of the University degree (Honoris causa) from her alma mater, Heriot-Watt University in 1995; a Doctor of Humane Letters (Honoris causa) from the American University of Paris in 2005; and Honorary Doctor of Letters degrees from the Universities of Aberdeen, Edinburgh, London, Oxford, St Andrews and Strathclyde.

-In 2008, The Times ranked Spark as No. 8 in its list of "the 50 greatest British writers since 1945".
+In 2008, The Times ranked Spark as no. 8 in its list of "the 50 greatest British writers since 1945".
 In 2010, Spark was posthumously shortlisted for the Lost Man Booker Prize of 1970 for The Driver's Seat.

+In July 1978, John Lydon of The Sex Pistols officially named his follow up band Public Image Ltd (the "Ltd" was added when the company was incorporated in July 1978), after Muriel Spark’s The Public Image.